B4tiste/TargetHunter/README.md

 Using `Ursina` engine in `Python`

-By **B4tiste**, *a French guy who doesn't know how to code at all, and who's pretty garbage in English, but who wanna have fun*
+By **B4tiste**, *a French guy who doesn't know how to code anything else beside `Hello World`, and who's pretty garbage in English, but who wanna have fun*

 My first GitHub repository ever made ツ